 - Your child may have trouble eating.
 A dietitian may be able to help.

-- Your child may be very tired.
-He or she will need to balance rest and activity.
+will need to balance rest and activity.
 Encourage your child to get some exercise.
-This is good for overall health.
-And it may help to lessen tiredness.

 When to Call a Healthcare Provider

 Call the healthcare provider if

 - Symptoms that get worse